Q. What have you achieved so far?

 As a Friend of the Camden Highline you'll be helping reimagine Camden in a way that benefits both the community and local businesses.

 Whether you donate £1, £100, or £1,000,000, as a Friend of the Camden Highline you’ll receive invitations to events, regular newsletters and updates on project progress.
-You’ll have your name on the website, and if you donate more than £50, you’ll receive a Camden Highline tote bag.
+Your contribution will be recognised on the website, and if you donate more than £50, you’ll receive a Camden Highline tote bag.

 In the future we want to be able to offer much more than a just a tote bag!
 We want Friends of the Camden Highline to grow and develop into the network that helps sustains the project once it's built.